Metro Vancouver’s 5X Festival

 Festival Dates and Location

-The 5X Festival is scheduled to take place from June 11th until the 14th in 2020 (although that may change due to the COVID-19 pandemic).
+The 5X Festival was scheduled to take place from June 11th until the 14th in 2020 (although the festival happened in a mostly online format because of the COVID-19 pandemic).

-The festival took place at multiple venues last year including at both Celebrities Nightclub and The Beaumont Studios in Vancouver, and at Surrey’s Central City Plaza and the Surrey Arts Centre Studio Theatre.
-2020 will likely be similar.
+The festival took place at multiple venues in 2019 including at both Celebrities Nightclub and The Beaumont Studios in Vancouver, and at Surrey’s Central City Plaza and the Surrey Arts Centre Studio Theatre.
+2021 will likely be similar.

-Last year the 5X Festival featured seven main events: the 5X Pre-Party, 5X Art Party, 5X Movie Night, 5X Womxns Showcase, 2 Vs 2 Bhangra Competition, 5X Block Party and 5X Creates.
-2020 will likely be similar.
+The 2019 5X Festival featured seven main events: the 5X Pre-Party, 5X Art Party, 5X Movie Night, 5X Womxns Showcase, 2 Vs 2 Bhangra Competition, 5X Block Party and 5X Creates.
+2021 will likely be similar.

-Details are listed below (but are subject to change).
+Details for the 2019 event are listed below (but were subject to change).

 5X Pre-Party (May 31, 2019)